-People told us, "Excellent here, they worry I'm not eating enough, but I eat when I feel hungry, but it's good they are keeping an eye on me," and "We know that they are trained to look after us, I see the doctor when I need to, I have also seen an optician and dentist."
-A visitor said, "I am impressed with the staff they seem very clued up and able to answer my questions about my mothers' care."
+People told us, "Excellent here, it's good they are keeping an eye on me," and "We know that they are trained to look after us, I see the doctor when I need to, I have also seen an optician and dentist."
+A visitor said, "Staff seem very clued up and are very kind."

 The management team organised all staff training and worked with staff regularly to underpin what was needed in the training sessions.
-These sessions contributed towards staff supervisions by giving staff and the registered manager an opportunity to share and reflect on their practise.
+These sessions contributed towards staff supervisions by giving staff and the acting manager an opportunity to share and reflect on their practice.
 Staff received training in safeguarding, food hygiene, fire evacuation, health and safety and infection control.
 Staff completed an induction when they started working at the service and 'shadowed' experienced members of staff until they were competent to work unsupervised.
-Staff also received additional training specific to peoples' needs, for example care of catheters dementia care and end of life care provided by the local hospice.
+Staff also received additional training specific to peoples' needs, for example care of catheters, dementia care and end of life care.
 Additionally, there were opportunities for staff to complete further accredited training such as the Diploma in Health and Social Care.
 One member of staff said, "All the staff get training.
-I have completed an National Vocational Qualification in Care -Level 2.
+I have completed a National Vocational Qualification in Care -Level 2.
 We all complete mandatory training."

 We saw that staff applied their training whilst delivering care and support.
-We saw that people were moved safely, that they received assistance with eating and drinking, all undertaken in a respectful and professional manner.
+We saw that people received assistance with eating and drinking, all undertaken in a respectful and professional manner.
 Staff also showed that they understood how to assist people who were becoming forgetful.
 Staff ensured clocks were correct and people were reminded of the day and date in order to re-orientate people and lessen their anxiety of forgetting things.

 Staff received supervision regularly.
-Feedback from staff and the registered manager confirmed that formal systems of staff development, including an annual appraisal was undertaken.
-The registered manager told us, "It's important to develop all staff as it keeps them up to date, committed and interested."
+Feedback from staff and the acting manager confirmed that formal systems of staff development, including an annual appraisal was undertaken.
+The acting manager told us, "It's important to develop all staff as it keeps them up to date, committed and interested."
 Staff told us that they felt supported and enjoyed the training they received.
-Comments included, 'interesting, valuable and the RN (registered nurse) works with us on the floor to make sure we do things correctly.'
+Comments included, 'really good, valuable and the registered nurses (RN's) work with us on the floor to make sure we do things correctly.'

 People commented they felt able to make their own decisions and those decisions were respected by staff.
 The staff we spoke with understood the principles of the Mental Capacity Act (MCA) and gave us examples of how they would follow appropriate procedures in practice.
 There were also procedures in place to access professional assistance, should an assessment of capacity be required.
 Staff undertook a mental capacity assessment on people admitted to the home and this was then regularly reviewed.
 Staff were aware any decisions made for people who lacked capacity had to be in their best interests.
 There was evidence in individual files that best interest meetings had been held and enduring power of attorney consulted.
 During the inspection we heard staff ask people for their consent and agreement to care.
-For example we heard the nurse say, "would you like your tablets now, and have you any discomfort."
+For example we heard the nurse say, "Would you like your tablets now? and, have you any discomfort?"
 Care staff were heard asking, "Can I help you to the dining room for lunch," and "Would you like me to help cut up your food?"